The Morse-Smale Property of the Thurston Spine: Critical points and boundary points of the systole function

-Let $C_{i}=\{c_{1}, \ldots, c_{k}\}$ be the systoles on $\sigma_{i}$ and consider a sequence of points in $\sigma_{i}$ approaching $p$.
-The stratum $\sigma_{i}$ is traced out by a 1-parameter family of faces of level sets above $p$ only, so in the limit as $p$ is approached, $f_{\mathrm{sys}}|_{\sigma_{i}}$ is increasing only to second order.
-At points in the sequence, the balanced sets of gradients $\{\nabla L(c)\ |\ c\in C_{i}\}$ become arbitrarily close to being eutactic.
-This implies that $C_{i}$ is a filling set, since otherwise a contradiction is obtained by invoking Proposition \ref{Thurstonprop} and observing that in the limit as $p$ is approached, the open cone of directions in which the lengths of curves in $C_{i}$ are increasing is empty.
-This concludes the proof that $\sigma\subset \mathcal{P}_{g}$.\\
+Consider a sequence of points in $\sigma_{i}$ approaching $p$ from above.
+In the limit as $p$ is approached, $f_{\mathrm{sys}}|_{\sigma_{i}}$ is increasing only to second order.
+At points in the sequence, the balanced sets of gradients~$\{\nabla L(c) \mid c\in C_{i}\}$ therefore become arbitrarily close to being eutactic.
+This implies that~$C_{i}$ is a filling set, since otherwise a contradiction is obtained by invoking Proposition \ref{Thurstonprop} and observing that in the limit as $p$ is approached, the open cone of directions in which the lengths of curves in $C_{i}$ are increasing is empty.
+Since $\mathcal{P}_{g}$ is closed, this concludes the proof that $\sigma\subset \mathcal{P}_{g}$. \end{proof}